valdivj/Gstreamer_KinectV2/README.md

 # Gstreamer_KinectV2
  Gstreamer the KinectV2

- These are the steps I took to get the KinectV2 to run on the Nano using gstreamer.
+ These are the steps I took to get the KinectV2 to run on the Jetson Nano using gstreamer.
 Sorry about it being so long winded and convaluted but it was a quite a chore just to get the instructions down to this list.

 Most of this stuff is needed just to compile the gstreamer plugins for the KinectV2